 What Kind of Bunnies Would the Bunny be Bonded to?

 The BBB bunnies that we would choose would be not only well matched for the bunny in question and get along well but also happy in the home environment using our unique 5 criteria matching model.
-We will not choose older bunnies as this increases risk of the remaining bunny outliving them, usually we choose bunnies aged 3 and under.
-We will not choose special needs rabbits or those with serious health issues for the same reason.
-If there are breeds more prone to health issues we also try to stay away from these to give the parent as least amount of stress as possible while caring for 3 bunnies.
-We may choose to bond them with 2 single BBB bunnies or an existing bonded pair depending on who we have that is best matched.
+We will typically not choose older bunnies as this increases risk of the remaining bunny outliving them, usually we choose bunnies aged 3 and under.
+We will not choose special needs rabbits or those with serious health issues for the same reason unless in specific circumstances the person also had a SN bun.
+We may choose to bond them with 1 or 2 single BBB bunnies or an existing bonded pair depending on who we have that is best matched.

 What Fees Are Involved and What Support do You Recieve?